marvinisaac/marvinisaac/README.md

 ## Hi, I'm Marvin! 👋

-👔 I'm working as PHP Developer
+👔 I'm working as a Software Engineer in Lamudi

 📚 I'm teaching myself:
 - 📌 VueJS
 - 📌 Linux, and
 - 📌 Docker, among other things

-🏆 My professional goal is to be a fullstack developer
+🏆 My professional goal is to create an app that is used by Filipinos daily

 ⚡ Fun fact: I finished ["Para sa Broken Hearted"](https://www.goodreads.com/en/book/show/20762809-para-sa-broken-hearted) in just a few hours